Marketing automation: Impact of marketing automation on consumers

 Consumers are directly impacted by marketing automation.
 Consumers provide data for companies, and companies use algorithms to determine products and services to market towards the consumer.
 The products and services are personalized based on the collected data for each individual.
 The use of marketing automation is interpreted as an efficient customer experience while others interpret a loss of autonomy for the consumer.

 Functionality

-Marketing automation solutions provide three key functions:
+Marketing automation solutions provide three functions:

-Campaign and customer analysis help craft the right offers and learn from information gathered from past campaigns.
+Campaign and customer analysis help organizations create appropriate offers and gain insights from information collected during previous campaigns.

-Campaign management oversees all communication with customers across multiple channels, tracks their responses, and reports results.
+Campaign management oversees all customer communications across multiple channels, monitors customer responses, and reports on campaign performance and outcomes.

 Data warehousing pulls customer information together from different systems and channels.

 Examples of automation

-After a user visits a merchant's website and navigates away, an automated email can be triggered to be sent out that user.
+After a user visits a merchant's website and navigates away, an automated email can be triggered to be sent out to that user.
 They can be reminded of an abandoned shopping cart, a subscription that is about to expire, or be welcomed if they are a new customer.
 Coupons and messages can be tailored based on past purchases.

 Software can also automate the creation of product landing pages and chatbots for customer support.